1967 Houston Astros season: August—September

 To give Mathews the opportunity to conclude the season with a contender, on August 17, Astros general manager Spec Richardson traded him to the Detroit Tigers, who wound up second in that year's American League (AL) pennant chase.

 Wynn drilled his 30th home run on August 23, becoming the first Astros hitter to reach the milestone in a single campaign.
 He took a Clay Carroll offering deep but Atlanta proved too much, defeating Houston, 9–3.
-Wynn remained the lone Astros player to actualize to feat until Glenn Davis in 1986.
+Wynn remained the lone Astros player to actualize the feat until Glenn Davis in 1986.